LISTEN TO AUDIO OF THIS CONTENT

-- Occasional usage 11 – 18 days
+- Occasional usage is detectable from 11 to 18 days

-- *Regular use 30 – 45 days
+- *Regular user is detectable from 30 to 45 days

-- Daily users up to 90 days
+- Daily users is detectable up to 90 days

 Pharmacokinetic information regarding cannabinoids, specifically tetrahydrocannabinol (THC), indicates the body following inhalation of marijuana smoke rapidly absorbs these chemicals.
 The primary psychoactive chemical in pot, THC is by nature lyophilic, i.e., readily distributed to adipose (fat) tissue, as well as the spleen, lungs and liver.
 Cannabinoids are then released by organs and fat tissue into the bloodstream, where metabolization gradually occurs.

 Blood tests for pot, while they are a good indicator of recent use, are administered less frequently due the invasive nature of obtaining a sample and the involved expense.

-The reason is can be so difficult to determine just how long someone can be positively detected for weed in their system is marijuana is fat-soluble.
+The reason it is so difficult to determine just how long someone can be positively detected for weed in their system is marijuana is fat-soluble.
 Fat-soluble means marijuana (THC) is stored in the fact cell of the body.
 Here are the primary variables for determining how long weed stays in your system for any type of test;

 - Body Fat